jeadamek/treine-me/README.md

 </div>
 ## ✏️ About

 This project was developed on Stage 2 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's assignments click on [this link](https://github.com/jeadamek/explorer-rocketseat).
+To access the entire course's assignments click this [link](https://github.com/jeadamek/explorer-rocketseat).

 In this challenge, it was requested to fix a landing page.
 The HTML file's semantics and structure were all messed up, and the goal was to fix it.